munificent/game-programming-patterns/book/double-buffer.markdown

 on.
 The only remaining piece of the puzzle is the call to `swap()` when the scene is done drawing the frame.
 That swaps the two buffers by simply switching the `next_` and `current_` references.
-The next time the video driver calls `getBuffer()` it will now get the new buffer we just finished drawing and put our recently drawing buffer onscreen.
+The next time the video driver calls `getBuffer()`, it will now get the new buffer we just finished drawing and put our recently drawn buffer onscreen.
 No more tearing or unsightly glitches.

 ### Not just for graphics